Skip to content

 4. All of those checks will also be run whenever a new commit is being created i.e. when you run git commit -m "blah"

-5. You can also run it manually with this command: pre-commit run --all-files
+5. You can also run it manually with this command: uv run pre-commit run --all-files or with make pc

 You can manually disable pre-commit hooks by running: pre-commit uninstall Use this only in exceptional cases.